Camille Herron shatters World Record at Tunnel Hill

 You can see her interview with irunfar by clicking on the link below: OR clicking doesn't work, copy and paste

-Tunnel Hill Trail
+History of the Tunnel Hill State Trail

 At one time, the rumble of freight cars reverberated through the narrow tunnel.
 Wooden trestles, with their system of slanted supports and horizontal cross pieces, spanned numerous bluffs and creeks.
 Passengers in Pullman cars clocked the miles with these and other landmarks as they traveled one of southern Illinois' most scenic routes.